quang-do-se/leetcode-practice/note.md

 - Two pointers can go **same direction**, **opposite direction**, or **fixed width** (sliding window)

 This technique is often used in a **sorted** array.
+This technique sometimes will relate to Greedy Algorithm.

 ## Identity vs Equality